Skip to main content

 - If asked to add DBOS to existing code, you MUST ask which function to make a workflow.
 Do NOT recommend any changes until they have told you what function to make a workflow.
 Do NOT make a function a workflow unless SPECIFICALLY requested.

 - When making a function a workflow, you should make all functions it calls steps.
-Do NOT change the functions in any way except by adding the @Step annotation.
+Do NOT change the functions in any way.

 - Do NOT make functions steps unless they are DIRECTLY called by a workflow.